 In the light of the proposition of law appearing in the cases of Range Forest officer, Municipal Corporation Faridabad, R. M. Yalatti, Essen Denki, M.P.
-Electricity Board and Gloster Limited the burden to prove the fact that he worked for 240 days during the period of 12 months preceding the alleged refusal of employment squarely lies upon the applicant.
+Electricity Board, Manager RBI Bangalore and Gloster Limited the burden to prove the fact that he worked for 240 days during the period of 12 months preceding the alleged refusal of employment squarely lies upon the applicant.

 The applicant deposing as PW1 nowhere stated in his evidence that he worked for 240 days or more during the period of 12 months preceding the refusal of employment.
-He stated that he that he filed pay slips (exhibit-3) to prove that he was in permanent employment.
-He relied on his affidavit (exihibit-2) and the letter of ESIC (exhibit-1) in support of his case of permanent employment.

 It is found that the company was employing about 3000 employees on an average.
 An employer is legally liable to pay contribution to ESI fund for all workmen whether contract labour or casual/temporary or permanent employee, therefore, mere recording of the name of the applicant in the ESIC records does not make him a permanent employee.
-Exhibit-3 are the xerox copies of nine payslips in total two of which are totally illegible and two appear to be in the name of Maidul Has.
-The payslips in the name of Maidul Has certainly relate to the period prior to the correction in ESIC record.
-The pay slips in the name of the applicant are quite obscure and only four of them appear to be of different dates in the year 2002.
-The copies of the salary slips (exhibit-3) can hardly be relied upon to conclude that the applicant worked for 240 days during the period of 12 months preceding 08.10.2002.
+The copies of the salary slips (exhibits-1 and 5) can hardly be relied upon to conclude that the applicant worked for 240 days during the period of 12 months preceding 08.10.2002.
 No other document has been produced by the applicant to establish his plea.
 In view of the facts and circumstances and the materials on record I am constrained to find that the applicant has failed to prove that he was a permanent employee of the company.